keys-pub/website/docs/cli/install.md

 # Install

-To manually build the binaries, see [Building From Source](building.md).
+To manually build the binaries, see [building from source](building.md).

 ## macOS